 The Guanacaste Peninsula has a vast diversity of wildlife habitats, including tropical dry forests, marshlands, estuaries, and mangroves.
-Drive through the Pacific Lowlands, on the Pan-American Highway, passing through the arid landscapes of the Guanacaste-Gulf in the Nicoya region, which has distinctive flora and fauna endemic to this unique area.
+Drive through the Pacific Lowlands on the Pan-American Highway passing through the arid landscapes of the Guanacaste-Gulf in the Nicoya region, which has distinctive flora and fauna endemic to this special region.

 Explore La Ensenada National Wildlife Refuge on the Pacific Coast of the Gulf of Nicoya.
 You will stay at a family-managed lodge and ranch within the refuge where you will visit natural habitats, including dry forest and mangroves.
-Listen for mantled howler monkeys calling in the distance and look for other mammals
+Listen for mantled howler monkeys calling in the distance and look for other mammals including white-headed capuchins, northern tamandua, white-nosed coati, and white-tailed deer.
+You can also find Pacific screech-owls and ferruginous pygmy-owl.

-Day 8-9 ~ Arenal National Park and Volcano
+Jan 21-22 ~ Arenal National Park and Volcano

-Drive east into the highlands of the Continental Divide and down the Caribbean Slope to Lake Arenal for your first sight of the breathtaking Volcán Arenal, Costa Rica's youngest and most active volcano.
-Arenal last erupted in 2010 but can still become active at any time.
+Drive east into the highlands of the Continental Divide and down the Caribbean Slope to Lake Arenal with your first sights of the breathtaking Volcán Arenal, Costa Rica's youngest and most active volcano.
 Along your route, you'll have time to stop for birds and picturesque views.

 The Arenal Observatory Lodge, located within Arenal National Park, offers wonderful views of the volcano, sunsets over Lake Arenal, as well as tanagers, hummingbirds, and several species of warblers at the feeders - all viewed from the comfort of the outside deck.
 Extensive trails around the lodge provide opportunities to walk through montane rainforest in search of woodland bird species, monkeys, and midday butterflies.
-In the evening, you can choose to go owling in search of black-and-white owl, mottled owl, and striped owl.
+In the evening, you can choose to go owling in search of black-and-white, mottled, and striped owls.

-Day 10-12 ~ Sarapiqui riparian zone and La Selva Biological Station
+Jan 23-25 ~ Sarapiqui riparian zone and La Selva Biological Station